RealKronos69/notevault-app/README.md

 # NoteVault
 # link - https://notevault-app-delta.vercel.app/
-NoteValut is responsive note-taking application built with **React** and **Vite**.
+NoteVault is responsive note-taking application built with **React** and **Vite**.
 It provides a clean and intuitive interface for creating, organizing, and managing your notes efficiently.

 ### Features